katjanakosic/dps-react-challenge/README.md

 ### Extra Features
 - **No Match Handling**: Handles the case that no matched users are found and displays a corresponding message.
-- **User Details Modal**: When a user clicks a row in the table, a modal that shows extra details about that user—like email, phone, and email provided by the dummyjson API is displayed.
+- **User Details Modal**: When a user clicks a row in the table, a modal that shows extra details about that user—like email, phone, and age provided by the dummyjson API is displayed.
 - **Responsive UI**: The application is designed to work seamlessly on various screen sizes.
 - **DPS Styling**: The application reflects the company's branding and colors.